Filtration shrinkage, strict local martingales and the F\"{o}llmer measure: Filtration shrinkage and a measure extension problem

 A solution $Q$ to the equivalent measure extension problem, when it exists, leads to an interpretation of the finite variation part of the $P$~optional projection onto $\mathbb F$ of the local martingale~$N$.
 To see how, let us define

-This is an $(\mathbb F,Q)$~supermartingale, therefore it has a c\`adl\`ag modification since $\mathbb F$ is right-continuous.
+This is an $(\mathbb F,Q)$~supermartingale, therefore it has a c\`adl\` ag modification since $\mathbb F$ is right-continuous.
 We choose this modification when defining $Z$.
-If in addition it is strictly positive, it has a unique multiplicative Doob-Meyer decomposition
+If in addition it is strictly positive, it has a unique multiplicative Doob--Meyer decomposition

-where $\Lambda$ is nondecreasing and predictable with $\Lambda_0=0$, and $K$ is an $(\mathbb F,Q)$~local martingale with $K_0=1$, see Theorem~II.8.21 in~\cite{Jacod:2003fk}.
+where $\Lambda$ is nondecreasing and predictable with $\Lambda_0=0$, and $K$ is an $(\mathbb F,Q)$~local martingale with $K_0=1$, see Theorem~II.8.21 in~\cite{Jacod2003fk}.

 \begin{proposition} Suppose $Q$ is a solution to the equivalent measure extension problem (Problem~\ref{MEP}).
 Then $E^P[N_t\mid\mathcal F_t]$ is an $(\mathbb F,P)$~supermartingale, with multiplicative decomposition